GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/09.581-590/04.Peace,-Be-Still!/docs.md

 Linger, O blessed Redeemer,
 Leave me alone no more;
 And with joy I shall make the blest harbor,
 And rest on the blissful shore.

-Chorus:
-"The winds and the waves obey my will,
-Peace, be still!
-Whether the wrath of the storm-tossed sea,
-Or demons, or men, or whatever it be,
-No water can swallow the ship where lies
-The Master of ocean, and earth, and skies;
-They all sweetly obey my will;
-Peace, be still!
-Peace, be still!
-They all shall sweetly obey my will;
-Peace, peace, be still!
+[Chorus]

 ```